Our Team & Opportunities

-Since July 2006, Bill has served as Associate Vice-President for Federal Relations for the University of Pennsylvania.
-Prior to joining Penn, he was Senior Vice-President at Dutko Worldwide where he worked with a variety of organizations including many non-profits corporate clients.
+Since July 2006, Bill has served as Associate Vice President for Federal Relations for the University of Pennsylvania.
+Prior to joining Penn, he was Senior Vice President at Dutko Worldwide where he worked with a variety of organizations including many non-profits corporate clients.
 Before that, he was Vice President for Federal Affairs to the Democratic Leadership Council, where he served as a liaison to Democratic Members of Congress.
-Bill also served as Chief of Staff to Connecticut Senator Joe Lieberman and during his time as Chief of Staff, he was repeatedly named one of the 50 most influential Congressional Staffers by Roll Call, a Capitol Hill newspaper.
+Bill also served as Chief of Staff to Connecticut Senator Joe Lieberman, and during his time as Chief of Staff, he was repeatedly named one of the 50 most influential Congressional Staffers by Roll Call, a Capitol Hill newspaper.

 Bill is married with 3 kids.
 He has a Bachelor’s degree in International Relations from the University of Southern California.
 He is Vice-Chairman of the Board of Directors for the Center for Excellence in Education and is a Senior Advisor to Third Way.

-At Van Ness Feldman, Ms. Fidler supports clients and coalitions interested in policy and business strategies relating to energy innovation including smart grid, electricity, green buildings, energy efficiency, clean diesel engines, carbon capture, EPA regulation, and clean energy.
+At Van Ness Feldman, Shelley supports clients and coalitions interested in policy and business strategies relating to energy innovation including smart grid, electricity, green buildings, energy efficiency, clean diesel engines, carbon capture, EPA regulation, and clean energy.
 She has worked with and trained clients in effective advocacy; brought former adversaries to new, constructive relationships; and assisted a prominent organization to manage its explosive growth.

 Shelley is a graduate of Brown University.
-In addition to serving on the Board of The Center for Inspired Teaching, she is a member of the Keystone Center’s Energy Board, Treasurer and Board Member of the Energy and Environmental Study Institute, a member of the Women’s Leadership Council (WLC), and a mentor for the Women’s Launch Pad, both at Brown University.
-Ms. Fidler is a Founding Member of the Women’s Council on Energy and Environment (WCEE).
+In addition to serving on the Board of Center for Inspired Teaching, she is a member of the Keystone Center’s Energy Board, Treasurer and Board Member of the Energy and Environmental Study Institute, a member of the Women’s Leadership Council (WLC), and a mentor for the Women’s Launch Pad, both at Brown University.
+Shelley is a Founding Member of the Women’s Council on Energy and Environment (WCEE).

-Aleta Margolis, Founder and Executive Director
+Aleta Margolis; Founder and Executive Director, Center for Inspired Teaching

 Jonathan is the Global Legal Director and in-house legal counsel for Ashoka: Innovators for the Public.
 With 33 country offices and approximately 3,000 Fellows across 77 countries, Ashoka is the world’s largest association of leading social entrepreneurs.
 Jonathan oversees all in-house legal matters for Ashoka and manages all of its external pro bono legal relationships.
 Because social entrepreneurs do not fit neatly into the traditional nonprofit or for-profit categories, they are constantly pushing the boundaries of the laws that apply to them.
 As such, he also works with leading law schools and practitioners to identify new legal trends and respond to unique legal challenges facing social entrepreneurs.
 Jonathan will also be co-teaching a new law course called Lawyering to Social Entrepreneurs as an adjunct faculty member at American University’s Washington College of Law.